mageta/vcs_query/README.md

 Each line in the output will always only contain a single eMail-Address (this is a requirement by mutt).
-If multiple eMails are stored in a single VCard, the option `-a`/`--all-addresses` can be used to print a line for each stored eMail (Name and Description will be the same in each of those lines).
+If multiple eMails are stored in a single vCard, the option `-a`/`--all-addresses` can be used to print a line for each stored eMail (Name and Description will be the same in each of those lines).

-Because mutt requires exactly one line per contact, we mangle the NOTE type of the VCard so that the Description field will not contain any line breaks.
+Because mutt requires exactly one line per contact, we mangle the NOTE type of the vCard so that the Description field will not contain any line breaks.

 Limitations
 -----------